-Christoph Mecklenbräuker received the Dipl-Ing. degree in Electrical Engineering from Vienna University of Technology in 1992 and the Dr.-Ing. degree from Ruhr-University of Bochum in 1998, respectively.
+Christoph Mecklenbräuker received the Dipl-Ing. degree in Electrical Engineering from TU Wien in 1992 and the Dr.-Ing. degree from Ruhr-University of Bochum in 1998, respectively.
 His doctoral thesis was awarded with the Gert Massenberg Prize.

 From 1997-2000, he worked for the Mobile Networks Radio department of Siemens AG Austria participating in ACTS 90 FRAMES.
 He was a delegate to the Third Generation Partnership Project (3GPP) and engaged in the standardization of UMTS.

 Christoph Mecklenbräuker is a member of the IEEE, the Antennas and Propagation Society, the Vehicular Technology society, the Signal Processing society, and the Intelligent Transportaton Society.
-He is Vice-Chair of the IEEE Sensor Array and Multichannel Signal Processing Technical Committee (IEEE SAM TC) during the period 2019-2020.
+He chairs of the IEEE Sensor Array and Multichannel Signal Processing Technical Committee (IEEE SAM TC) during the period 2019-2020.
 He is senior editor of the IEEE Transactions on Intelligent Transportation Systems.
 He is the councilor of the IEEE Student Branch Wien.